DragonStuff/Shop-Django/README.md

 - django-autofixtures (https://github.com/gregmuellegger/django-autofixture) - For generating test data.
 - Materialize CSS - For template styling.

+## How to use this project

+This project uses Python 3 and also pip to manage dependencies.

+- Clone the repository using Git.
+- `pip install -r requirements.txt`
+- `python manage.py makemigrations`
+- `python manage.py migrate`
+- `python manage.py runserver`

 ## Generating test data

 Run the following command to generate some test data.
 You can alter the numeric values for more or less data.